PlayStation Architecture

 Image

-The SGI Iris 4D/80, a beefy graphics workstation with a twin-tower design.
-The 4D series inaugurated the MIPS CPU in SGI computers and this particular model bundles the R2000 [1].
-I took this photo at the Computer History Museum (San Jose, California), during my visit in June 2019.
+The SGI Iris 4D/80, a beefy graphics workstation featuring a twin-tower design.
+The 4D series inaugurated the MIPS CPU in SGI computers, with this particular model bundling the R2000 processor [1].
+I took this photo at the Computer History Museum (Mountain View, California), during my second visit in March 2025.

-MIPS Computer Systems originated from the eagerness of its founders (Stanford faculty) to turn their research into physical processors, something that Silicon Valley-based venture capitalists in the 80s were also anxious to invest in [2].
-Their debuting CPU, the ‘MIPS R2000’, is considered the first commercial CPU to incorporate a RISC design; and it found a space in many UNIX workstations.
+MIPS Computer Systems originated from the eagerness of its founders (Stanford faculty) who were keen to turn their research into physical processors.
+This aligned well with the appetite of Silicon Valley venture capitalists in the 80s, who were anxious to invest in such innovations [2].
+Their debuting CPU, the ‘MIPS R2000’, is considered the first commercial CPU to incorporate a RISC design, and it found a space in many UNIX workstations.

-However, it wasn’t until 1987 that MIPS’ chips became a topic of conversation, all due to being adopted (and later acquired) by Silicon Graphics Incorporated (SGI) to power their equipment.
-SGI was an influential innovator in the computer graphics market, especially with the development of hardware-accelerated vertex pipelines, whose task was originally carried out by software (within the CPU).
-After the acquisition, SGI had a leading position in both CPU and graphics sectors.
+However, it wasn’t until 1987 that MIPS’ chips became a topic of conversation, all thanks to their adoption (and eventual acquisition) by Silicon Graphics Incorporated (SGI) to power its equipment.
+SGI was an influential force in the computer graphics market, especially with the development of hardware-accelerated vertex pipelines, a function originally carried out by software (within the CPU).
+Following the merger, SGI secured a leading position in both CPU and graphics sectors.

-Before the development of the PlayStation, MIPS switched to a business model based on IP licensing, where their CPU designs would be sold in the form of licenses, and licensees were then free to customise and manufacture the designs.
-Part of their offerings included the R3000A CPU, found in their low-end catalogue.
-Consequently, the R3000A wasn’t associated with the flagship line-up (unlike the R4000, which others would later choose), but it was an attractive investment in terms of cost.
+Prior to the development of the PlayStation, MIPS transitioned to a business model based on IP licensing, in which CPU designs were sold in the form of licenses, and licensees were then free to customise and manufacture the designs.
+Among their offerings was the R3000A CPU, found in their low-end catalogue.
+As such, the R3000A was not associated with the flagship line (unlike the R4000, which others would later choose), but it was an attractive investment in terms of cost.

-Back to the main topic, Sony designed their audio and graphics chips in-house, but they still needed the leading chip that could drive those two.
-The selected CPU had to be powerful enough to show off the impressive capabilities of Sony’s chips, but also affordable to keep the console at a competitive price.
+Back to the main topic, Sony designed their audio and graphics chips in-house, but still needed the leading chip to drive those two.
+The selected CPU had to be powerful enough to showcase the impressive capabilities of Sony’s chips, while remaining affordable to keep the console at a competitive price.

 LSI and the commission

-At the same time, LSI Logic (a semiconductor manufacturer) was a MIPS licensee that provided a ‘build-your-own’ CPU program for businesses.
-This service was referred to as CoreWare and it enabled clients to build their own CPU packages by choosing a series of building blocks [3].
-Part of the CoreWare library included the ‘CW33300’ block, a CPU core derived from the LSI LR33300, an off-the-shelf CPU chip that LSI also commercialised.
+At the same time, LSI Logic (a semiconductor manufacturer) was a MIPS licensee that provided a ‘build-your-own’ CPU programme for businesses.
+This service, known as CoreWare, enabled clients to assemble custom CPU packages by choosing from a series of building blocks [3].
+Part of the CoreWare library included the ‘CW33300’ block, a CPU core derived from the LSI LR33300 - an off-the-shelf CPU chip that LSI also commercialised.

 Now, where am I going with all this?
-It turns out LSI’s LR33300 and CW33300 are a binary-compatible version of the MIPS R3000A family.
-Their architectures slightly differ in some areas but the programming interface (MIPS I ISA) remains the same.
+It turns out both the LR33300 and CW33300 are a binary-compatible with the MIPS R3000A family.
+Their architectures differ slightly in some areas, but the programming interface (MIPS I ISA) remains the same.

 In the end, Sony commissioned LSI to build their CPU package.
-They chose the CW33000, changed some bits and combined it with other blocks to form the chip you find on the PlayStation’s motherboard.
+They selected the CW33000, changed some bits, and integrated it with other blocks to form the chip you find on the PlayStation’s motherboard.

 The offering